about

 Project Evaluations

-We've conducted in-depth techno-economic assessments of various generation, transmission, and storage projects, leveraging advanced power system capacity expansion models for precise evaluations.
+We've conducted in-depth techno-economic assessments of various prospective generation, transmission, and storage projects.

 connect